PMBio/deeprvat/docs/input_data.md

 ## Configuration file

-Configuration for all pipelines is specified in the file `config.yaml`.
+Configuration for all pipelines is specified in the file `deeprvat_input_config.yaml`.
+When any pipeline is executed, a comprehensive `deeprvat_config.yaml` file is automatically generated based on the `deeprvat_input_config.yaml` input.

-In the following, we describe the parameters (both optional and required) that can be specified in these files by way of an [example file](https://github.com/PMBio/deeprvat/blob/main/example/config/deeprvat_input_config.yaml), which we explain block by block.
+In the following, we describe the parameters (both optional and required) that can be specified in the `deeprvat_input_config.yaml` by way of an [example file](https://github.com/PMBio/deeprvat/blob/main/example/config/deeprvat_input_config.yaml), which we explain block by block.

 ```
 deeprvat_repo_dir: ../..